Ben McAdams: Immigration

 McAdams has called for comprehensive immigration reform that includes secured borders, increased legal immigration, and a permanent solution for participants in the Deferred Action for Childhood Arrivals (DACA) program, also known as Dreamers.
 He also supports the principles in the Utah Compact.

-During the 2018 election campaign McAdams opposed President Trump's plans to build a wall on the southern U.S. border with Mexico.
-During the 2018–19 government shutdown, McAdams said he could accept additional border protection funding, potentially including a wall, if it were part of a compromise bill that included immigration reform and "a fix for the Dreamers and DACA."
+During the 2018 election campaign, McAdams opposed President Trump's plans to build a wall on the southern U.S. border with Mexico.
+During the 2018–19 government shutdown, McAdams said he could accept additional border protection funding, if it were part of a compromise bill that included immigration reform and "a fix for the Dreamers and DACA".
 The government shutdown had centered on Trump's demands for additional funds to construct a wall and the unwillingness of House Democrats to agree to it.

 McAdams has expressed strong concern to the Trump administration about its plan to rescind visas for immediate family members of H-1B legal immigrants.
 H-1B visa holders are skilled workers who immigrate with company sponsorship.
 H-4 visas, which the plan would affect, are issued to their spouses and children under 21.

 LGBT rights

 McAdams supports same-sex marriage.
 After the Supreme Court ruled in Obergefell v.
-Hodges that same-sex couples have the right to marry, McAdams stated: "As Justice Kennedy stated in his opinion, 'The right of same-sex couples to marry is derived from the Fourteenth Amendment's guarantee of equal protection.'
-This decision enshrines what I've long believed—that all families should be treated equally under the law."

-In 2019 McAdams voted for the Equality Act, which would legally prohibit discrimination on the basis of sexual orientation and gender identity in employment, housing, public accommodations, public education, federal funding, credit, and the jury system.
+Hodges that same-sex couples have the right to marry, McAdams stated: "This decision enshrines what I've long believed—that all families should be treated equally under the law".
+In 2019, McAdams voted for the Equality Act, which would legally prohibit discrimination on the basis of sexual orientation and gender identity in employment, housing, public accommodations, public education, federal funding, credit, and the jury system.
 Despite his vote, McAdams has stated he "do[es]n't think it's perfect" and supports continued dialogue and refinement of the bill.